-If the donor fails to factory reset their device, a third party cannot wipe or
+• If the donor fails to factory reset their device, a third party cannot wipe or reuse it

 Method 2.
+Working with a commercial partner

 Even commercial partners need donors to factory reset devices before donation.

 • If a commercial partner is restoring laptops for you, they'll be able to restore smartphones and tablets at the same time (but only if the donors have factory reset them)